RafaelCunhaS/Trybe-Football-Club/README.md

 ### Dependencies needed to run the project

- - Dockerfile -> Your docker-compose needs to be at version 1.29 or higher [See the documentation for how to update it](https://docs.docker.com/compose/install/)
+ - Docker-compose -> Your docker-compose needs to be at version 1.29 or higher [See the documentation for how to update it](https://docs.docker.com/compose/install/)

 ### How to run the project